-If you recently heard of a magic-like paint that glows in the dark then you in the awe of its orb-like glow must be willing to know how this thing works.
+If you recently heard of a magic-like paint that glows in the dark, you must be willing to know how it works in awe of its orb-like glow.

+They take the light as a charge and then release this charge slowly, which produces the glow.
 Actually, the light doesn’t charge, but the invisible UV rays inside it do it.
-And stronger the source, stronger the UV rays.
+And more robust the source, the stronger the UV rays.

 All you have to remember is that these pigments have some size.
 And when you are mixing them with paint, you need to have a balance for it to work well.

 If you have little pigments compared to the paint, it won’t glow, and if you have more, it will be gritty and feel irritating, or may even get messy.
 So, these pigments have to be mixed in balance.

 Some paints like Ultra Green V10 have an excess of these pigments, making it very gritty, while others like Aurora have balanced it.
 Aurora is a thick paint and has many pigments, but still has no graininess, no chunks, nothing, just smooth paint.

 So, this thing has to be taken into consideration.
 Once both the things, i.e., Paint and glow pigments, get mixed, they get the qualities of both, i.e., they are easy to apply and glow in the dark.